abin0x/University_Vercel_frontend/README.md

 ## Deployment

-The project can be deployed on a cloud platform (e.g., Heroku, Render) for production use.
+The project  deployed on a cloud platform netlify.app

 ## Tech Stack
 - **Django:** Web framework for building the application.